okmic/First-project.github.io/README.md

-# First project in life.
+# The first project in my life.
+## Preserved in memory.